gen2brain/cbconvert/README.md

 ### Compile

-Install ImageMagick7, MuPDF and libheif (with libaom) libraries and headers and then install to GOBIN:
+Install ImageMagick7 (with libheif/libjxl support) and MuPDF libraries and headers and then install to GOBIN:

 `go install -tags extlib github.com/gen2brain/cbconvert/cmd/cbconvert@latest`